aiinbx/mr-sales/README.md

 - Firecrawl search + website scrape to find credible personalization triggers
 - Thread-aware, multi‑turn replies (uses the full email conversation, not just the first message)
 - Prompted LLM reply → HTML body only → send via AI Inbx on the existing thread
+ - Optional forwarding rules: Mr Sales can hand off threads to teammates while still replying to the sender

 ---